shandou/search_with_machine_learning_course/week1/week1_self_assessment.md

 > -   We can inject it at feature logging time and query time via a query time join.
 This is admittedly trickier to make perform, but has the benefit that it is easy to update and allows for more flexibility in our query design.

-TODO: How to register query-item pair features that are more complicated to computed, such as purchase log-based query-item counts, query-specific features, query-item semantic similarities.
+TODO: For learning-to-rank plugins, how to register query-item pair features that are more complicated to computed, such as purchase log-based query-item counts, query-specific features, query-item semantic similarities.